juanfran/tapiz/docs/INSTALL.md

    cp .env.example .env
    ```

-2. **Configure Environment Variables**
+2. **Use the Default Environment Variables (Optional)**
-   Open the newly created `.env` file and update it with your specific configuration details, including database settings and front-end access.
-Modify the `nginx.conf` as needed.
+   The default settings in the `.env` file are suitable for local development using Docker.
+Specifically, the default PostgreSQL credentials are:

+   - **Database User**: `tapiz_user`
+   - **Database Password**: `tapiz_password`

+   These defaults can be used in a local development environment, but **it is strongly recommended to change them** before deploying to production.

 3. **Set Up Google Authentication Credentials**
+   Obtain your Google OAuth credentials by following [this guide](https://developers.google.com/identity/protocols/oauth2).
-   Follow [this guide](https://developers.google.com/identity/protocols/oauth2) to obtain your Google authentication credentials.
-Make sure to add the redirect URL `http://localhost:8000/api/auth/callback`.
-Enter the client ID and client secret into the `.env` file.
+   Make sure the redirect URL is set to `http://localhost:8000/api/auth/callback`.
+   Enter the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` into the `.env` file under the appropriate fields.

 4. **Build and Run the Docker Containers**
-   Once your environment variables are configured, build and start the Docker containers by running:
+   After configuring your environment variables, build and start the Docker containers by running:

    ```bash
    docker-compose up -d
    ```

 5. **Access the Application**
-   Your Tapiz application will be accessible at [http://localhost:4300](http://localhost:4300).
+   Your Tapiz application will be available at [http://localhost:4300](http://localhost:4300).